- Miter saw

 Notch and attach mounting strips

-Rip the 1x6 to 2-in. wide on the table saw and crosscut to the length stated in the Cutting List.
-Notch both ends of the 2-in. wide boards to create the mounting strips (D).
+Rip the 1x3 to 2-in. wide on the table saw and crosscut to the length stated in the Cutting List.
+Cut a 1-in. deep x 3-1/3-in. wide notch at both ends with the jigsaw of the 2-in. wide boards to create the mounting strips (D).
 Glue and screw the mounting strips to the inside face of the frame stiles (B).
 Learn some essential jigsaw tips here.

 Mount the folding supports